Subset Selection with Shrinkage: Sparse Linear Modeling when the SNR is low: Introduction

-The explanation above suggests that best-subsets is not a good choice when the noise level is large.
-We contend that the vanilla best-subsets estimator was not designed to be used for low SNR regimes.
+The discussion above suggests that the best-subsets estimator is not the right approach when the noise-level is high.
 Figure~\ref{fig-one} presents a concrete example illustrating this point.
-Data is generated from an underlying linear model with $n=40,p=60$ and $\beta^*_{j}=1$ for $j \leq 5$, and $\beta^*_{j}=0$ for $j > 5$.
-The model matrix~$\M{X}$ is drawn from a multivariate Gaussian distribution with mean zero and the population pairwise correlations equal to~$\rho$.
-The features are standardized to have unit $\ell_{2}$-norm, and $\sigma^2$ is set to match the value of $\text{SNR} = \| \M{X}\B\beta^*\|_{2}^2/\|\B\epsilon\|_{2}^2$.
-Figure~\ref{fig-one} shows the prediction error\footnote{We define the prediction error of an estimator $\hat{\B\beta}$ as $\tfrac1n\| \M{X}(\hat{\B\beta} - \B\beta^*)\|_{2}^2$.} for the best-subsets estimator (computed using the framework of~\cite{bertsimas2015best}) for different values of~$k$ --- the results have been averaged over ten different replications of $(\M{X},\B\epsilon)$.
+The data are generated from a linear model with $n=40$, $p=60$, five true coefficients equal to one, and the rest equal to zero.
+The rows of~$\M{X}$ are drawn from a multivariate Gaussian distribution with the mean equal to zero and all the pairwise correlations equal to~$\rho$.
+The features are standardized to have unit $\ell_{2}$-norm, and $\sigma^2$ is set to match specific values of $\text{SNR} = \| \M{X}\B\beta^*\|_{2}^2/\|\B\epsilon\|_{2}^2$.
+Figure~\ref{fig-one} illustrates the performance of the best-subsets estimator, computed using the framework of~\cite{bertsimas2015best} for different values of~$k$; the results are averaged over ten different replications of $(\M{X},\B\epsilon)$.
+As expected, the predictive accuracy of best-subsets deteriorates as the SNR decreases -- it is outperformed by continuous shrinkage methods such as ridge regression~\citep{HK70} and the Lasso~\citep{Ti96}.
+The overfitting behavior of best-subsets can be attributed to its aggressive search for the best feature subset~${\mathcal I}$ and not performing any shrinkage on the selected coefficients.